topquark22/morseR24/README.md

 Pressing and holding the pushbutton enters manual mode.
 The button will subsequently act as a code key for manual input.

-In order to exit manual mode, you must reset the transmitter.
-Then use the '^' command to restart the display on the receiver.
+In order to exit manual mode, you can reset the transmitter.
+Or else enter a new message, or use the '^' command to restart the existing message display on the receiver.

 ## Radio configuration